Zurgah/Flock-Stock-and-Two-Sparkling-Horns-JS13k-/readme.md

 ![Flock, Stock and Two Sparkling Horns - Zurgah's game](Screenshot.png)

 Did you know that unicorns love gambling too?
-Your task is to make all the numbers on the table identical while the unicorn tries to stop you.
+Your goal is to make all the numbers on the table identical while the unicorn tries to stop you.

 ---